10 Bollywood Actors Who Starred In Famous Hollywood Movies - ExBulletin

 8 Priyanka Chopra Jonas

 Priyanka Chopra Jonas needs no introduction, neither in Bollywood nor in Hollywood.
 Having delivered top-notch performances in nearly 60 Bollywood projects, Chopra Jonas has delved into the uncharted realms of Hollywood and left an indelible impression there too.
-Recently, she was seen playing a lead role in the Prime Video project run by the Russo brothers.
-Citadel.
-In addition, she has also lent her skills to The Matrix Resurrectiondirected by Dwayne Johnson Baywatch, love one more time And Isn’t it romantic.
+Recently, she was seen playing the lead role in the Prime Video project directed by the Russo brothers. citadel.
+In addition, she has also lent her skills to The resurrection of the matrixdirected by Dwayne Johnson Baywatch, love again e not romantic.

 7 Deepika Padukone

-Deepika Padukone is a seasoned name in Bollywood, but a relatively newer name in Hollywood.
-Padukone has established a career spanning almost three decades in Hindi cinema, although she made her late Hollywood debut with Vin Diesel directed XXX: The Return of Xander Cage.
-She played the role of Serena Unger, a character who teamed up with Xiang and also in love with Xander Cage (Diesel).
+Deepika Padukone a seasoned name in Bollywood, but a relatively new name in Hollywood.
+Padukone has established a career spanning almost three decades in Hindi cinema, although he made his debut in late Hollywood with Vin Diesel XXX: The Return of Xander Cage.
+She starred as Serena Unger, a character who joins Xiang and is also the love interest of Xander Cage (Diesel).
 Although it seems like a thing of the past, Padukone is currently no longer involved in any worldwide projects.
-However, she is absolutely thriving in her domestic industry, with exciting line-ups like Project K And Fighter.
+However, she is absolutely thriving in her native industry, with exciting lineups like Project K e Fighter.

 6 Alia Bhat

-Alia Bhat is undoubtedly a household name in Bollywood, and her fans are a bit surprised that she hasn’t made it to Hollywood yet.
-But luckily, that will change fairly quickly.
-Bhatt has been working diligently on his next project with Netflix, titled Stone heart.
-She will star as Keya Dhawan, a main antagonist against Gal Gadot’s Rachel Stone and Jamie Dornan’s Parker.
+Alia Bhat is undoubtedly a household name in Bollywood, and it’s a surprise to her fans that she hasn’t made it to Hollywood yet.
+But, fortunately, that will change very quickly.
+Bhatt has been hard at work on his next project with Netflix, titled stone heart.
+She will play Keya Dhawan, a main antagonist against Gal Gadot’s Rachel Stone and Jamie Dornan’s Parker.
 Hopefully, with this, Bhatt will also become a recognizable face in Hollywood.
-He will come out on netflix August 11.
+He will be thrown into netflix August 11.

 5 Kapadia Dimple